 Yes, all applicants regardless of degree or major must complete all of the required prerequisites courses before they eligible for admission.

-There no minimum other than a passing grade (i.e., 50%) is required for all prerequisites and applicants should recognize that it is important to have a strong background in these courses to be successful in the program.
+There no minimum other than a passing grade (i.e., 50%) but applicants should recognize that it is important to have a strong academic foundation in these courses to be successful in the program.

-Unfortunately not.
+Unfortunately that is not possible.
 Spring and summer session final grades are issued too late to be considered for September admission of the same year.
-Applicants must complete the required prerequisite courses and submit their final grades by May 1.
+Applicants are required to complete the prerequisite courses and submit their final grades by May 1.

 For students who have completed courses outside of Memorial and would like information about potential transfer credits, please contact the Registrar's Office.